 PhD BEng (Hons) CEng FIMechE

-David is Chief Scientist for TRL’s Engineering and Technology Division, leading multi-disciplinary teams which specialise in the study of road collisions, vehicle roadworthiness, crashworthiness, biomechanics, active safety and advanced driver assistance technologies, automated vehicles, tertiary safety measures and vehicle development, testing and research.
+David is Chief Scientist for Safety and Investigations at TRL, leading multi-disciplinary teams which specialise in the study of road collisions, vehicle roadworthiness, crashworthiness, biomechanics, active safety and advanced driver assistance technologies, automated vehicles, tertiary safety measures and vehicle development, testing and research.

 Prior to this Dr Hynd was the Head of Biomechanics in the Injury Prevention group at TRL.
 Since joining in 1999, David has led numerous projects on the mechanisms of injury, human injury tolerance, the development of human surrogates such as crash test dummies, and the development of crash test procedures and rating schemes.
 His clients include UK & overseas Governments, the FIA Institute, helmet and other manufacturers.
 He has also provided consultancy on, and been responsible for, the technical quality of work in the legal sector.

-He gained a BEng in Mechanical Engineering from the University of Surrey in 1992 and PhD in Biomedical Engineering from the same University in 1998.
-He has been the UK National Representative on EEVC (European Enhanced Vehicle-safety Committee) Working Group 12 (Biomechanics) from January 2002 to the present, and he was Chair of EEVC WG20 (Rear Impact Test Procedures) from March 2005 to February 2009.
+David gained a BEng in Mechanical Engineering from the University of Surrey in 1992 and PhD in Biomedical Engineering from the same University in 1998.
+He has been the UK National Representative on EEVC (European Enhanced Vehicle-safety Committee) Working Group 12 (Biomechanics) from January 2002 to 2016, and he was Chair of EEVC WG20 (Rear Impact Test Procedures) from 2005 to 2009.
 The EEVC develops test tools, injury criteria and test procedures for use in European and United Nations road safety regulations.

 In 2015 he received the US Department of Transportation Award for Safety Engineering Excellence.
 The award, which recognises outstanding contribution to vehicle and road safety, was presented to Dr Hynd for his significant contributions to biomechanics research and improving vehicle safety.